IBM/aspera-cli/docs/README.erb.md

 <https://www.jruby.org/download>

-Note that using jruby the startup time is longer than the native ruby, but transfer speed is not impacted (executed by `ascp` binary).
+> Note: Using jruby the startup time is longer than the native ruby, but the transfer speed is not impacted (executed by `ascp` binary).

 ### <a id="the_gem"></a>`<%=gemspec.name%>` gem